Bridgestone Arena: Events

 The venue has also hosted numerous concerts and religious gatherings.
 Beginning in 2006, the Country Music Association Awards have been held in the arena, after the awards show moved from the Grand Ole Opry House with a one-year stop in New York City at Madison Square Garden in 2005.

+The arena has held a list of UFC events, beginning with UFC Fight Night: Condit vs. Kampmann on April 1, 2009.
+The UFC returned to the venue on January 20, 2012 for UFC on FX: Guillard vs. Miller.
+On August 8, 2015, the arena held UFC Fight Night: Teixeira vs. Saint Preux.
+Two years later, the venue hosted UFC Fight Night: Swanson vs. Lobov on April 22, 2017.
+The arena hosted UFC Fight Night: Thompson vs. Pettis on March 23, 2019.
+The UFC returned to the arena five years later for UFC on ESPN: Sandhagen vs. Font on August 5, 2023.

+The venue most recently hosted UFC on ESPN: Lewis vs. Teixeira on July 12, 2025.

 Due to the 2012–13 NHL lockout, the Predators did not host any games that season until January 19, 2013.
 Instead, the arena hosted a Southern Professional Hockey League preseason game between the only other Tennessee pro hockey franchise, the Knoxville Ice Bears, and their cross-border rivals Huntsville Havoc on October 20.

-Seating capacity
+On May 29–31, 2025, Bridgestone Arena debuted the Music City Rodeo, Nashville's first complete rodeo sanctioned by the Professional Rodeo Cowboys Association (PRCA).
+Each day's rodeo performance is followed by a concert by a famous country music act.
+The inaugural event featured Reba McEntire, Jelly Roll, and Tim McGraw, respectively.

+Arena information

 Bridgestone Arena has a seating capacity of 17,159 for ice hockey, 19,395 for basketball, 10,000 for half-house concerts, 18,500 for end-stage concerts and 20,000 for center-stage concerts, depending on the configuration used.
 It has also hosted several professional wrestling events and a boxing card since its opening.

 The seating configuration is notable for the oddly-shaped south end, which features two large round roof support columns, no mid-level seating, and only one level of suites, bringing the upper-level seats much closer to the floor.

 The arena can be converted into the 5,145-seat Music City Theater, used for theater concerts and Broadway and family shows, by placing a stage at the north end of the arena floor and hanging a curtain behind the stage and another to conceal the upper deck.
 The arena also features 43000 sqft of space in a trade show layout.

-Morgan Wallen set the attendance record on March 3, 2022, with 19,292 fans in attendance.
-Kacey Musgraves set the record for the highest attendance for a female headliner with 18,373 fans during the Oh, What a World: Tour.
+Nate Bargatze set the attendance record on April 15, 2023, with 19,365 fans in attendance.
+The previous record (19,292) had been set six weeks earlier by Morgan Wallen.
+Kacey Musgraves set the record for the highest attendance for a headlining woman, with 18,373 fans during the Oh, What a World: Tour.

-Arena construction

-During construction of the arena there was a major time loss accident October 5, 1995 when a temporary column collapsed.
-Lead ironworker connector Daniel Lane Foreman suffered a shattered pelvis and was hospitalized for 10 days at Vanderbilt University Hospital.
-Ironworker Raymond Vance Foreman received minor injuries and was treated and released.